ncatlab/nlab-content/pages/1/1/7/1/1711/content.md

 ## Definitions

-We haven\'t gotten around to saying anything precise yet, but you can see something in the discussion below.
+We haven\'t gotten around to saying anything precise yet, but you can see something in the discussion below, or in Crans\'s paper.

 ## Special cases